sara-sabr/ITStrategy/_posts/en/2020-04-21-how-is-the-public-service-managing-large-IT-project.md

 In the 2006 Audit, OAG was unable to access analysis or evidence of project document review by TBS.
 TBS is known “to review the risks associated with departmental project proposals.”
 Due to being denied access to the documents, OAG was unable to fully assess if the practices of the EMF were applied to government policies and guidelines.
 Even if the department manages to develop a proper framework, it is required to follow the requirements and commitments.
-For instance, the Canada Border Service Agency (CBSA) submitted a complete and comprehensive Project Portfolio Management Framework but failed to deliver the requirements, which led to more challenges
+For instance, the Canada Border Service Agency (CBSA) submitted a complete and comprehensive Project Portfolio Management Framework but failed to deliver the requirements, which led to more challenges.

 Public Service and Procurement identified the aging IT risk in the 40-year-old pay system in 2009.
 The Government's Transformative of Pay Administrative Initiative still led to a big failure.